TechGrounds-Cloud8/cloud8-yismailmo/PYTHON/Data types and comments.md

 # Exercise 1

 # since b is an integer, and d is valued as a string.
-# so I have to change it to a float in order to add b and d
+# so I have to change it to a float(using casting) in order to add b and d
 # c is a boolean and a is a string
 x = ((b) +float(d))
 print (x)